 - Supplemental Breast Cancer Screening

 Many studies have shown that ultrasound and magnetic resonance imaging (MRI) can help supplement mammography by detecting breast cancers that may not be visible with mammography.
+Your doctor can help you determine if either of these tests is appropriate for you.
 MRI is more sensitive than ultrasound in depicting breast cancer, but MRI may not be available to all women.
 If screening MRI is performed, then screening ultrasound is not needed, though ultrasound may be used to characterize and biopsy abnormalities seen on MRI.
 When ultrasound is used for screening, abnormalities not visible with mammography may be identified, including some that may require biopsy.
-Many of the abnormalities found with screening breast ultrasound are not cancer (false positives), but breast US allows for a full examination.
+Many of the abnormalities found with screening breast ultrasound are not cancer (false positives).
 See the Breast Cancer Screening page for more information.